 “Comparable studies have shown some differences in men and women, but the concept ‘use it or lose it’ is true for both men and women,” he says.

-The good news is if you add weight-bearing exercises or strength training to your workout routine, you’ll reduce your risk of muscle loss.
+The good news is that adding weight-bearing exercises or strength training to your workout routine will reduce your risk of muscle loss.

-“Incorporating weight-bearing activities, strength training and/or a resistance training program to improve muscle mass and strength is extremely beneficial,” says Maclin.
+“Incorporating weight-bearing activities, strength training and/or a resistance training program to improve muscle mass and strength is extremely beneficial,” Maclin says.

 The best exercises to build muscle include: